 2-3 pounds boneless, skinless chicken breasts

-1. Put water in a large ziplock bag and add the salt, coconut aminos, bay leaf, coriander seeds, cumin seeds, and peppercorns.
+1. Put water in a large ziplock bag and add the salt, garlic, coconut aminos, bay leaf, coriander seeds, cumin seeds, and peppercorns.
 Let the salt dissolve.

 2. Add the chicken breasts to the bag.
 This will look gross; ignore it.